EWaterman/EWaterman.github.io/_posts/Ch2/0002-02-01-it-all-starts-with-an-idea.md

 [Coming Up With Story Ideas: 10 Methods You Can Use](https://www.youtube.com/watch?v=ymYocLTkWEA) (video) - markcrilley

+[Where Do You Get Your Ideas](http://dirtyoldladies.libsyn.com/episode-26-where-do-you-get-your-ideas) (podcast) - Dirty Old Ladies

 <hr><br>
 Writers often have tons of ideas bouncing around in their heads but here are a few quick tips if you’re struggling to come up with something: